bluff-king/Image-captioning-dl/README.md

 ```

 ## Train, Test and GUI
-If you just want to use our models, do not run again.
-Run this to start training any model you want such as *transformer_trainer.py*, or test the model with some images.
+If you just want to use our models, **do not run** *trainer files*.
+Run this to start training any model you want such as *transformer_trainer.py*, or test the model with some images through testter files like *transformer_tester.py*.
 ```
 python <relative file_path>
 ```